 - Automated software upgrades/installations, including security related updates

 - Use of the same logon credentials, regardless of which departmental computer you are using.

 Note: Some networked printers/copiers may not be available to you.

 Note: Some software that you may want, may be unavailable for Macintosh

 Certain settings on your computer (besides your user name and password) and network port, identify it to the network and server.
-If you are moving, connecting or switching computers, please contact Technical Support, in advance, to have the settings changed.
+If you are moving, connecting or switching computers, please contact Psychiatry IT, in advance, to have the settings changed.

 Disposal of computers must comply with UBC policy.
-When computers are being discarded, sold or sold through SERF, please ship them to Technical Support so that we can uninstall licensed software, remove confidential data (It’s not just in “My Documents”.) and remove the computer from our inventory.
+When computers are being discarded, sold or sold through SERF, please ship them to Psychiatry IT so that we can uninstall licensed software, remove confidential data (It’s not just in “My Documents”.) and remove the computer from our inventory.